-- 1. At 170 code last gas account payment - 2.
+- 1. At code 170 code last gas account payment - 2.
 At 175 code last electricity account payment - 3.
 At 169 code number of therms covered by payment at 170 (if known) - 4.
 At Al38 code the date of the last gas account - 5.
 At Al39 code the date of the last electricity account - 6.
 At 174 code number of units covered by payment at 175 (if known) - 7.
-At Al4O code 1-3 according to type of gas tarriff - 8.
-At O15 code number of electricity units paid for at full rate - 9.
-At Ol6 code number of electricity units paid for at cheap rate - 10.
-At 171 code rent of gas appliances paid to gas board - 11.
-At 176 code rent of electric appliances paid to electricity board - 12.
-At 172 code regular payment to gas board for maintenance of gas appliances - 13.
-At 177 code regular payment to electricity board for maintenance of electric appliances.
+At 015 code number of electricity units paid for at full rate - 8.
+At 016 code number of electricity units paid for at cheap rate - 9.
+At 171 code rent of gas appliances paid to gas board by account - 10.
+At 225 code rent of gas appliances paid to gas board through Board Budgeting Scheme - 11.
+At 176 code rent of electric appliances paid to electricity board by account - 12.
+At 226 code rent of electric appliances paid to electricity board by Board Budgeting Scheme - 13.
+At 172 code regular payment to gas board for maintenance of gas appliances by account - 14.
+At 227 code regular payment to gas board for maintenance of gas appliances by Board Budgeting Scheme - 15.
+At 177 code regular payment to electricity board for maintenance of electric appliances by account - 16.
+At 228 code regular payment to electricity board for maintenance of electric appliances by Board Budgeting Scheme.

 - 1. There are two large boxes at this question one under (a) and one at (c).
 It should be assumed that the amounts given at codes 170 and 175 do not include the amounts given in either box.
-If either box contains standing charge, meter rent or collection fees they should be added back to codes 170 and 175. - 2.
-The number of therms covered by the last account should be entered at code 169.
-If the number of cubic feet is given, this should be converted to therms by dividing by 100.
-In all cases the number of therms or units given (or calculated as above) should be accepted. - 3.
-The date of the last account should be coded according to the standard frame.
+If either box contains standing charge, meter rent or collection fees they should be added back to codes 170 or 175. - 2.
+The amounts at 170 and 175 should include discount at Q 45E on 'B' schedule.
+This means that discounts should be added back if Q45F indicates that amount at code 175 does not include discount.
+If Q45F (B schedule) indicates that code 175 does include discount no action is required.